GottWall/GottWall/README.rst

 The following clients are officially recognized as production-ready, and support the current GottWall protocol:

-- stati-http-python (`stati-http-python <http://github.com/GottWall/stati-http-python`_) with json http transport.
+- `stati-http-python <http://github.com/GottWall/stati-python-net>`_ with json http transport.
-- stati-redis-python (`stati-redis-python <http://github.com/GottWall/stati-redis-python>`_) with redis transport.
+- `stati-redis-python <http://github.com/GottWall/stati-python-redis>`_ with redis transport.

 CONTRIBUTE